sci-gaia/D1.3e-Infrastructure-Sentinel-report/README.md

   * **Comments** ?
 If you would to comment on the document, please open a topic on the forum under the [topic](http://discourse.sci-gaia.eu/t/d1-3-e-infrastructure-sentinel-report/2566)
   * **Errors** ?
 [Open an issue](../issues/new)
   * **Contributions** ?
 If you would like to contribute to the document, please fork the repository and send your suggestions in a pull request.
-    * **I want to send you contributions in some otherway** - whatever works for you, friend - send it over.
+    * **I want to send you contributions in some other way** - whatever works for you, friend - send it over.

 #  Building the document

-The document is built automatically on [Travis](https://travis-ci.org/sci-gaia/.
+[Travis](https://travis-ci.org/sci-gaia/D1.3e-Infrastructure-Sentinel-report) builds the `.odt` and `.pdf` automatically on tagged commits.
 See the [Travis file](.travis.yml) to see what is done in detail.
 The following steps are done :

   1. Convert images where necessary
   2. Conduct spell check